-Leadership skills on a resume are only visible if one used the right words and expressions to make them noticeable.
-While there are a lot of examples of power phrases to include into your resume, we’d like to make a few suggestions:
+Leadership skills on a resume are only visible if one uses the right words and expressions to make them noticeable.
+While there are a lot of examples of skills to include in your resume, we’d like to make a few suggestions:

 - Use action verbs.
 Mentioning that you were “responsible for something” doesn’t have the same impact as “Organized and oversaw”.
 The more action verbs you use in your resume, the more vivid a picture recruiters will have about your leadership.